Mortgage shortfall debts after repossession

-Your mortgage lender might agree to accept a lump sum payment as 'full and final settlement', even if the amount you offer is less than you owe.
+Your mortgage lender might agree to accept a lump sum payment as 'full and final settlement', even if the amount of money you offer is less than what you owe.

 Paying by instalments

-Your lender may allow you to pay off all or part of your debt in regular instalments over a number of years.
+Your lender might allow you to pay off all or part of your debt in regular payments over a number of years.

-If you do this, your lender could be willing to write off part of the debt.
+If you do this, your lender could write off part of the debt.

-Do not to agree to pay more than you can realistically afford.
+Do not agree to pay more than you can realistically afford.

 Writing off a mortgage debt

 You can ask your lender to write off all your debt.
-They probably won't agree to this, unless it's unlikely that your situation will improve.
+They probably will not agree to this, unless it's unlikely that your situation will improve.